 There is a huge difference between boys and girls when it comes to playing soccer.
 Boys, generally, are more aggressive and therefore more likely to be vocal on the field.
 On the other hand, girls are usually more reserved.
 They are much more likely to listen to their coach, but they are also more likely to get frustrated if they can’t meet their own expectations.
 So if you have a team full of girls, it can be a bit more challenging to coach them compared to a team full of boys.
 But that doesn’t mean that you can’t teach them a valuable skill.
 In fact, it can actually be a bit easier to teach them since they are more likely to listen and follow your instructions.

 30 seconds is the maximum length of time children of this age group will listen – let the players learn by playing the game.
 If you talk for longer than 30 seconds they will have stopped listening and you will be wasting your time.

 There are times when we shouldn't step in to point out a mistake made by a player – mistakes are a great way to learn the game and their teammates will often do the pointing out which is better than an adult stepping in and making the player feel bad.

-Any bad behaviour like fighting, kicking, pushing over, verbal abuse, or any form of poor behaviour Must be pointed out.
+Any bad behavior like fighting, kicking, pushing over, verbal abuse, or any form of poor behavior must be pointed out.
 This is a must.
 Do not hesitate to stop play and highlight the problem so that everyone is aware of it and knows that it is wrong and play will stop.

 Asking questions is a great way for players to learn from self-discovery.
 This means that players can find their own ways to correct mistakes or solve problems.
 Try not to give the answers when you are asking the questions although I know it is difficult at this age.